ks-dev-01/funci_canvas_box/README.md

 The shell allows two views:
 - A PageOther View which is a simple view with a text box, and a text block, in a vertical view
-- A PageSelector which, on the left hadn side has a ListBox with several items, that when clicked will show a different view on the right hand side
+- A PageSelector which, on the left hand side has a ListBox with several items, that when clicked will show a different view on the right hand side
-  - The List is of the follow page views / typed
+  - The List is of the follow page views / types
     - PageOther
     - PageSimple
       - Same as PageOther, but arranged horizontally instead of vertically